arcana-lab/noelleGym/README.md

 This set of experiments and results are about all benchmarks included in the submitted version of the paper with the only exception of five SPEC CPU2017 benchmarks (omnetpp_r, perlbench_r, x264_r, blender_r, parest_r).
 This is because these five benchmarks require a significant amount of time so we decided to keep them separate from the minimal set; these benchmarks are included in the SUBMISSION set.

-To generate the MINIMAL results, then do the following:
+To generate the MINIMAL results, do the following:
 ```
 cd CGO_2022_artifact_evaluation ;
 unset NOELLE_SUBMISSION ;